Moved to assets repo available at https://codeberg.org/corona-contact-tracing-germany/assets

 While we've had many reports of users successfully running the app on various Android versions it's by far not as well tested as the official Corona-Warn-App.
 Use at your own risk!
 It should work on any Android 5+ device regardless of installed play-services or microg versions.
-Users have also reported Android 5 to be working overall, though is still quite beta.

 If there's microg already installed on the system it will use the exposure notification framework from there.
 Otherwise it will use the bundled implementation.
 It will never connect to the play services exposure notification framework.